 Prior to enabling events and triggering a transfer, the event entry and transfer entry must be configured.
 The event entry must specify: type of transfer, transfer details (type of synchronization, reload, element size, etc.), and should include a pointer to the transfer entry.
 The transfer entry must specify: source, destination, counts, and indexes.
-If an event is sorted in the high-priority event group, the event entry and transfer entry must be specified in the high-priority Parameter RAM.
-If an event is sorted in the low-priority event group, the event entry and transfer entry must be specified in the specified in the low-priority parameter RAM.
+If an event is sorted in the high-priority event group, the event entry and transfer entry must be specified in the low-priority event group, the event entry and transfer entry must be specified in the low-priority parameter RAM.